ymouriz/resume-yandira-mouriz/README.md

 ## Description
 ```
-A simple Resume web site containing some sections to feature work experience, education, skills, and a contact me form.
+A simple Resume web site containing some sections to feature work experience, education, skills,
+and a contact me form.
-Responsive HTML web site easy to navigate through all sections. .
+Responsive HTML web site easy to navigate through all sections.

 ```
-## Preview
+##Preview
  ```
 You can access the site by going to the following link
 https://ymouriz.github.io/resume-yandira-mouriz/index.html

  ```

-##Built With
+## Built with
  ```
  HTML5
  Javascript